ImagineInfinity/Ideas/Ethics.md

     * The autonomy of a person is proprtional to the dignity of a person.
 Same relationship as above, except inversed.

 ### Rule of dignity - freedom from
-* Every person must have the most amount of dignity that can be had simultaneously except for the dignity given from the autonomy to disrespect others.
+* Every person must have the most amount of dignity that can be had simultaneously except for the dignity given from the autonomy to disrespect others and any choices that you certainly aren't going to use
     * Therefore increasing digity includes controling people to stop disrespect or removing peoples ability to disrespect.

 ## Notes